JackCSheehan/static-webpage-library/README.md

    return 0;
 }
 ```
-The result of this program is the Test Site file in the repository.
+The result of this program is the Test Site file in the SWL folder in the repository.
 The following HTML file is produced by the above code.

 ```
 <!DOCTYPE html>